 Uncharted 4 Travel Itinerary 4: Libertalia, Utopia of the Pirate Kings

 Libertalia is the most difficult location to write about in this series.
-First of all, there’s no such place in reality.
+First off, there’s no such place in the real world.
 Even in the game, all we know is that it’s somewhere in the Indian Ocean near Madagascar.

 And Now To Avery’s Pirate Paradise

-That’s it, for this mini series on travel the world with Uncharted 4.
+That’s it for this video game tourist series on travel the world with Uncharted 4 – A Thief’s End.
 If you haven’t, do consider playing the game.
 Check back regularly too for my next Travel the World with Video Games series!